 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 Step 1: Building the Back of the Bench

 With the seat complete I moved on to the back of the bench.
 I wanted to create a little bit of a slant so I screwed a deck board down all the way around the back of the bench pressed tight against the deck posts – with it laying down flat it was 5 1/2″ from the back of the bench to the front of the board.
 Then I duplicated that board where the top of the back rest would land, screwing it to the deck posts all the way around above the benches.
 Then it was just a case of putting another two million 24″ boards on, lining them up with the bottom seat boards.
 (Because the slant was not very severe I didn’t feel the need to miter any of them.)

 With the majority of the outdoor bench complete I just needed to figure out what I wanted to do in the corner.
 Using a scrap piece of wood I created a support across the top of the corner and across the base.
 This gave me a place to put one more board.
 I considered doing something a lot more complicated in the corner but I didn’t hate this both in looks and in functionality… UPDATE: it has become my favorite spot to sit and read actually!

 Step 2: Finished Bench and Completion

 (I used green treated wood on this project which is made to be outdoors – it is more expensive then regular pine and considered very toxic.
-We live in northern MN and I know folks with cedar decks who watched them degrade within only 5 years of having put them in so, honestly, there was no choice but to use green treated wood on this project.
+I live in northern MN and I know folks with cedar decks who watched them degrade within only 5 years of having put them in so, honestly, there was no choice but to use green treated wood on this project.
 Green treated anything requires up to a year to fully out gas and dry out which is why I built them in the late summer to give them the entire fall, winter and next spring to sit and do their thing.)